Nepal Tibet Bhutan Tour

-Later, we walk beyond the paddy fields and head to the native farms of Chimi Lhakhang.
+Later, we walk beyond the paddy fields and head to Chimi Lhakhang.
 Referred to as the ‘Fertility Temple,’ the shrine is devoted to the “Divine Madman.”
 Also known as the defender of Bhutan, locals believe that visiting this place blesses women with fertility.
 This temple holds great significance to the locals.

-After wonderful hours in Punakha, it’s our time to drive back to Paro.
-About 3 hours of drive to Paro on the winding roads of Bhutan is very pleasing.
-We stop at multiple viewpoints and move slowly.
+After a few beautiful hours in Punakha, it’s time to drive back to Paro.
+About a 3-hour drive to Paro takes us along the winding roads of Bhutan, which will be very enjoyable.
+Taking our time will stop at multiple viewpoints on the way.

 Meals: Breakfast, Lunch, and Dinner